crystalowens/oreometer/README.md

 **Background**

 Torque is a measure of how much “twist” you apply around a point.
 Shear stress is the stress in the material in response to this torque and can be calculated by considering the different geometric factors.
 For example, a disk with small radius and a disk with large radius, made from the same material, will deform with the same shear stress, but the torque will be much greater for the larger disk.
-Specific equations are included in our paper.
+Specific equations to convert between torque and stress are included in our paper.

 Rheology is the study of this material deformation for soft solids including creams, cheeses, and more, and a rheometer is the machine we use in a laboratory to measure this property, which is characterized as viscosity (for simple fluids) or rheology (for complex or non-Newtonian fluids that have a non-constant viscosity).